 We are not an insurance agent or agency.
 We provide this service to make sure that you have unfettered access to policy information.

 The following Medicare Supplement Plans coverage chart will help you compare plans by showing you what each plan covers.

 How Does the Medicare Supplement Enrollment Period Work?

 When you first turn age 65 and enroll in Medicare Part B, you have a six-month window to enroll in the Medigap plan of your choice.
-During this period of time, you have Medigap protections, also known as Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
-All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting..
+During this period of time, you have Medigap protections, also known as guaranteed issue rights.

-Your guaranteed issue right allows you to get the plan you want, from the insurance carrier of your choice, without the fear of being turned down or charged more due to a A pre-existing condition is any health problem that occurred before enrolling in a health plan.
-The Affordable Care Act law made it illegal for health plans to or charge more due to a pre-existing condition.....
+Your guaranteed issue right allows you to get the plan you want, from the insurance carrier of your choice, without the fear of being turned down or charged more due to a pre-existing condition.

 If you apply during your enrollment period, insurance companies can’t ask you any questions about your health.
 They can ask you your age, gender, where you live, and your use of tobacco, but they can’t force you to ask intrusive health questions.